edgelesssys/constellation/rfc/external-kms.md

 ### Conclusion

-We can't use Vault to add KMIP support to Constellation.
+We can't use Vault as a component of Constellation to add KMIP support.
 We also can't use it as a cloud KMS proxy because it only supports GCP.

 We could use Vault as DEK storage and use auto unseal with cloud KMS to replace the master secret.
 However, we would need a separate way for KMIP support.

-Overall, Vault doesn't seem a good fit for our use case.
 We should probably go with adding native support for external KMSs.

+We may use Vault as a reference KMIP server to implement against, but we need to procure Vault Enterprise and the ADP module for it.

+## Other tools and libraries

+### PyKMIP

+[PyKMIP](https://github.com/OpenKMIP/PyKMIP) is a KMIP client library for Python.
+Part of the project is a [KMIP server](https://pykmip.readthedocs.io/en/latest/server.html) for testing.
+We may use it as a reference KMIP server to implement against.

+### kmip-go

+[kmip-go](https://github.com/ThalesGroup/kmip-go) provides [KMIP protocol structures and can encode](https://pkg.go.dev/github.com/gemalto/kmip-go#example-package-Client) and decode them.
+We can use this as a building block of the Constellation KMIP client.
+It also has a [server type](https://pkg.go.dev/github.com/gemalto/kmip-go#Server) that may be useful in unit tests.

 ## Tasks